fjordjac/fjordjac.github.io/index.md

                 Realizing that the screen would be better formatted for deskop view, instead of a vertical view I decided the best format would be a side-by-side design with both visualizations being the same size.
 This made more sense, considering the data in the line graph would be just as important and interesting as the map.
                 <br>
                 <br>
                 In the last itteration of my designs I settled on changing how i would display deaths on the map and the shape of pump houses.
 I didn't like how having larger circles would crowd eachother and eventually it would be impossible to see anything.
+So I made a change and used small dots the represented the dead.

             </p>
 		</div>